andywalton7/sdk-test/source/includes/_create_consignments.md

 </ArrayOfApiLink>
 ```

-The first step toward manifesting a consignment is to create that consignment in PRO.
+The first step toward manifesting a consignment is to create that consignment in SortedPRO.
 Consignments are created using the **[Create Consignment](https://docs.electioapp.com/#/api/CreateConsignment)** endpoint, which takes information about new consignments, adds them to the database, and returns a `{consignmentReference}`.
 The `{consignmentReference}` is a unique identifier for that consignment within PRO, and is used throughout PRO's APIs.

 <aside class="info">
   In the context of PRO, the term <strong>consignment</strong> refers to a collection of packages that are transported from the same origin, to the same destination, on behalf of the same customer, and by the same carrier.